-The following grading system will be used at Eastern Oklahoma County Technology Center in awarding grades to students.
+Effective July 1, 2022, the following grading system will be used at Eastern Oklahoma County Technology Center in awarding grades to students.
 Each career major will adapt this system to meet their occupational training:

-I = Incomplete may be given if the instructor feels the student needs additional time for any reason to complete requirements.
-Students will be given three weeks to remove the "I" except under extenuating circumstances as determined by the instructor.
+I Incomplete may be given if the Instructor feels the student needs additional time for any reason to complete requirements.
+Students will be given three weeks to remove the "I" except under extenuating circumstances as determined by the Instructor.

-NC = No Credit
+NC No Credit

-WP = Withdrawn Passing WF = Withdrawn Failing
+WP Withdrawn Passing

+WF Withdrawn Failing

-IP = In Progress may be given for partially completed courses at time of transcripting AF = Administrative Failure may be given when a student exceeds the attendance policy
+IP In Progress may be given for partially completed courses at time of transcription

+AF Administrative Failure may be given when a student exceeds the attendance policy

-AS = Advanced Standing
+AS Advanced Standing

 Instructors will record a course grade as the student completes each course within the career major.
-Once the student completes all of the coursework within one career major, the instructor will complete the Student Information Update form and recommend the student contact a Student Services Advisor to discuss enrolling in a second career major, if desired.
+Once the student completes all of the coursework within one career major, the Instructor will complete the Student Information Update form and recommend the student contact a Student Services Advisor to discuss enrolling in a second career major, if desired.
 Otherwise, the student will need to begin the withdrawal process if he/she is ready to withdraw from EOCTC.